cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 such attacks requires the server to act with unknown user identities in a way that is indistinguishable from its behavior with existing users.
-Here we suggest a way to implement such defense, namely, a way for simulating the values Z and envU for non-existing users.
+Here we suggest a way to implement such defense, namely, a way for simulating a CredentialResponse for non-existing users.
 Note that if the same pair of user identity idU and value M is received twice by the server, the response needs to be the same in both cases (since this would be the case for real users).